Seizure of contraband and unauthorized items at Drummond Institution

-The contraband and unauthorized items seized included 110 grams of hashish and 130 grams of tobacco.
-The total estimated institutional value of this seizure is $13,600.
+The contraband and unauthorized items seized included 645 grams of marijuana, 242 grams of hashish, 9 grams of cocaine, 250 grams of tobacco, and items for smokers.
+The total estimated institutional value of this seizure is $98,200.

 The Correctional Service of Canada (CSC) uses a number of tools to prevent drugs from entering its institutions.
 These tools include ion scanners and drug-detector dogs to search buildings, personal property, inmates, and visitors.